Jordan Love Will Have Surgery on Injured Thumb

 GREEN BAY, Wis. – Green Bay Packers quarterback Jordan Love will have surgery on his injured left thumb, general manager Brian Gutekunst said before the start of Tuesday’s practice at training camp.

-The regular season will kick off at home against the Detroit Lions on Sept.
+The regular season will kick off at home against the two-time defending NFC North-champion Detroit Lions on Sept.
 7. That’s in 26 days.

 Surgery was scheduled for Tuesday morning.
 It will be a “relatively quick recovery,” coach Matt LaFleur said.

-Love was injured when he tried to split a couple Jets defenders on a third-down sack.
+Love was injured when he tried to split a couple Jets defenders on a third-down sack on Saturday night.
 His thumb collided with the helmet of a Jets player.
 It’s a ligament injury, not a break.

 Love practiced on Monday and was sharp, though he had to hand off the ball in what LaFleur called “unconventional” fashion to protect the thumb.
 LaFleur thought Love “powered through yesterday” well.